-BOLD Indicates a substantial level of disparity, which is a disparity index below 80.00. ¥¥ denotes the ratio of utilization to availability is statistically significant at a 0.05 level. n/a: No disparity could be calculated due to no utilization or availability.
+BOLD Indicates a substantial level of disparity, which is a disparity index below 80.00.

+¥¥ denotes the ratio of utilization to availability is statistically significant at a 0.05 level.

 Table 5-5 presents the disparity summary results for M/W/DBE firms on FHWA-funded construction projects.
 Overall, M/W/DBE firms (disparity index of 83.40) were underutilized.
 African American-owned firms, Hispanic American-owned firms, and nonminority women-owned firms were all overutilized.
 The corresponding disparity results on FHWA-funded construction contracts by region is presented in Appendix A, Exhibit A-14 through Exhibit A-16.
 Exhibit A-17 through Exhibit A-24 presents the corresponding disparity results on FAA- and FTA- funded construction projects overall and by region.